princjef/gomarkdoc/format/formatcore/README.md

 func PlainText(text string) string
 ```

-PlainText converts a markdown string to the plain text that appears in the rendered output\.
+PlainText converts a markdown string to the plain text that appears in the rendered output.